 - Add in zucchini 5 minutes before serving.

 If you’re not paleo, you can definitely add in some black or red beans to this.
 Chickpeas would also be delicious!
 I also recommend serving with a sprinkle of cheddar cheese – the sharpness is so delicious with the flavors of the chili!
 Do you have a favorite chili recipe?
-If so.. when are you going to start making it?
-I couldn’t wait any longer for the fall foods!
+If so..share your secrets!!

 Pin it for later: